 Need an avocado to ripen?
 Store it next to bananas

-Check out the impressive health benefits of avocados.
+Check out the impressive health benefits of avocado.

 Don’t store tomatoes in the fridge